EarthToAbigail/SonicPi-Workshops/Conditional-Statements/Exercises.md

 * What happens in the code if that condition is `true`?
 * What about if it's `false`?

-Take some time to discuss the parts that you understand and then do some research in the SonicPi documentation to find information on the keywords you never saw before *(for example, what does `rrand` do? :smirk:)* .
+Take some time to discuss the parts that you understand and do some research in the SonicPi documentation to find information on the keywords you never saw before *(for example, what does `rrand` do?* :smirk:*)* .
 You can find information on different keywords by clicking on the **Help** tab and then looking in the **Lang** section :muscle: :star:

 Once you feel like you are starting to understand the code, go ahead and play with it with your team mate!
 You can change values, change the conditions, add more variables...
 The sky is the limit! :fireworks: :full_moon_with_face: